kishan601/Fitness-logger/README.md

 ### Replit (Recommended)
 This project is optimized for Replit deployment with automatic workflows.

+### Railway (Production Ready)
+Successfully deployed on Railway with:
+- Automatic GitHub integration
+- PostgreSQL database hosting
+- Continuous deployment on commits
+- Production-ready configuration

 ### Other Platforms
-For deployment on other platforms like Vercel, Railway, or Render, you may need to:
+For deployment on other platforms like Vercel or Render, you may need to:
 1. Configure environment variables
 2. Set up the PostgreSQL database
 3. Adjust build scripts for the specific platform